|

 O-1

-- O-1 Status is a nonimmigrant status category for aliens of extraordinary ability in the sciences, arts (including the television and motion picture industry), education, business, or athletics.
+The O-1 visa and status is a non-immigrant status category for aliens of extraordinary ability in the sciences, arts (including the television and motion picture industry), education, business, or athletics.
 This is an employment related status that allows qualified aliens to live and work in the United States.
 O-1 Status is distinguished from other employment related statuses in that it applies to more types of work than other areas.
-For instance H-1B status is limited to professionals and cannot apply to athletes or entertainers as can O-1 status.
-Also, O-1 status could be obtained by those in H-1B status who have exhausted the full authorized stay.
-For details of O-1 visa and status, please click http://www.hooyou.com/o-1/index.html.
+For instance, H-1B status is limited to professionals and cannot apply to athletes or entertainers in the way that O-1 status can.
+The initial period of stay for O status is up to 3 years.
+An approved O petition will have a validity period commencing with the date of approval and ending with the date requested by the petitioner.
+Furthermore, O-1 is a dual-intent visa, meaning that the beneficiary may apply for a change of status or an adjustment of status at any time after they arrive in the United States, without facing difficulty with preconceived intent issues.
+For more information on O-1, please visit our O-1 web page.

 Occupation

-- For an alien entering the United States or adjusting without a labor certification, occupation refers to the employment held in the country of last legal residence or in the United States.
+An alien’s occupation can be very important for employment-based immigrant and non-immigrant petitions.
+For an alien entering the United States or adjusting status without a labor certification, occupation refers to the employment held in their country of last legal residence or in the United States.
 For an alien with a labor certification, occupation is the employment for which certification has been issued.

 Orphan